Fort Lauderdale Sexual Abuse Lawyer

-According to the American Psychological Association (APA), sexual abuse is “unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent,” making children and mentally disabled adults most vulnerable.
+According to the American Psychological Association (APA), sexual abuse is “unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims unable to give consent,” making children and mentally disabled adults most vulnerable.

 Survivors of sexual abuse have gone through a trauma that can leave them with physical and emotional struggles for life, making it difficult to function on multiple levels.